Professor-Douel/Restaurant-kitchen-service/README.md

    To populate a database with data from a file data.json: python manage.py loaddata data.json
    ```
+4. Use Username: admin
+       Password: 1qazcde3
+   OR
-4. Create a superuser (admin account):
+   Create a superuser (admin account):
    ```sh
    python manage.py createsuperuser
    ```